-Discovery by Publisher
+Discovery by Publisher Report in Privilege Management for Windows

 This table displays the discovered applications grouped by publisher.
 Where there is more than one application per publisher the + symbol allows you to expand the entry to examine each application.

 The following columns are available for the Windows and macOS Discovery By Publisher table: